jrkwon/oscar/README.md

 - Donghyun Kim: Ph.D. student at Hanyang University-ERICA, Korea
 - Rohan Pradeepkumar: MS student in Automotive Systems Engineering at the University of Michigan-Dearborn
 - Sanjyot Thete: MS student in Data Science at the University of Michigan-Dearborn
+- Jesudara Omidokun: MS student in Electrical Engineering University of Michigan-Dearborn

 ### References